 Manage my accountkeyboard_arrow_downHow can I manage my account?Click on the ZINC credits total in the bottom left of the screen to visit your account page.
 Here you can view and edit your account credentials.Where is my identity contract?If you're a decentralised user you'll find a link to your identity contract under the identity contract heading.Where is my ENS Subdomain?If you're a decentralised user you'll find a section that displays your chosen username which doubles as your ENS subdomain.
 You can manage this subdomain with the ENS manager: https://manager.ens.domains/Who can find my account?There is no discoverability functionality on the platform so only those you share your profile link with can discover your account.

-ZINC Tokenkeyboard_arrow_downWhat is a Zinc token?ZINC token is an ERC20 token, compatible will all ERC20 wallets.How are ZINC tokens used within the platform?ZINC tokens can be exchanged for ZINC credits to be used on the platform.Outside of the platform, where can I buy ZINC tokens?You can buy and trade ZINC tokens on four exchanges.
+ZINC Tokenkeyboard_arrow_downWhat is a Zinc token?ZINC token is an ERC20 token, compatible with all ERC20 wallets.How are ZINC tokens used within the platform?ZINC tokens can be exchanged for ZINC credits to be used on the platform.Outside of the platform, where can I buy ZINC tokens?You can buy and trade ZINC tokens on four exchanges.
 KuCoin, IDEX, Bancor and Radar Relay.
 For more information look at the ZINC token page

 About Zinckeyboard_arrow_downWhen and why was the company established?Zinc was conceived in 2015, by a team of progressive technologists that were frustrated by the time consuming, inefficient and costly processes used to collect references.
 We saw an opportunity to use blockchain technology to bring credibility and value back to referencing.
 Zinc was created, a cost-cutting and time-saving hiring platform.Who are the people behind Zinc?You can read more about the team on the Zinc about page.How is Zinc funded?We held a Crowdsale in February 2018 and raised $2.89million.
 To find out more about the Crowdsale, have a look at the Zinc token page.Does Zinc have a mobile app?We recommend using Zinc on a desktop device for best performance.
 Zinc doesn't offer a mobile application.